 Redefining the Ride – Xpress 2.0

-Based on the recent planning study called Redefining the Ride – Xpress 2.0, public input, and subsequent analyses, the Atlanta-region Transit Link Authority (ATL) published an updated draft service plan on January 13, 2025.
+Based on the recent planning study called Redefining the Ride – Xpress 2.0, public input, and subsequent analyses, the Atlanta-region Transit Link Authority (ATL) Board adopted final service changes on April 3, 2025.
+These service changes will affect all Xpress routes and will take effect beginning Monday, June 16, 2025.

-With ridership at only 30% of pre-pandemic levels, Xpress currently provides more service than is utilized.
-These changes are aimed at improving the efficiency of Xpress service and funding.
+With ridership remaining at 30% of pre-pandemic levels, Xpress currently provides more service than is utilized.
+These changes are aimed at improving the efficiency of Xpress service and available funding.

 The systemwide recommendations are summarized below.
 They include:

-Proposed changes by each corridor, including the proposed route schedules, may also be viewed by clicking on the button below the system map.
+The final service plan by each corridor, including the final route schedules, may also be viewed by clicking on the button below the system map.

 Frequently Asked Questions